-• Representative Data:
+Representative Data:

-- Sampling Protocol: Individual data points must have been collected according to parameter-specific protocols.
+• Sampling Protocol: Individual data points must have been collected according to parameterspecific protocols.
 Prescheduled sampling designs are often used for 305(b)/303(d)-related monitoring in order to randomly capture the range of conditions.
 In these cases, targeted samples that are collected for other purposes (e.g. monitoring targeted during runoff events) should not be incorporated into the 305(b)/303(d) assessment datasets.
 In other cases, weather and hydrologic conditions must match intended conditions specified in the sampling protocols.
-For example, biological samples should be collected during base flow, not following a runoff or scouring flow event, to ensure the sample is representative of normal conditions. - Extreme Weather Years: Chemical and biological parameters are likely to be affected by extreme weather conditions.
-If a prescribed sampling schedule falls during an extreme weather year, exhibiting unusual average air temperature, precipitation, stream flow or water levels, a determination should be made as to whether that year was an extreme weather year that resulted in unrepresentative conditions.
-As a very general guideline, an extreme weather year may be defined as a year where precipitation, flow, stage/elevation, and/or temperature are above the 90th or below the 10th percentile of the annual averages within the period of record.
-Staff may use a combination of the following sources to document their determination of whether data were collected from a particular waterbody during an extreme weather year: - Climate data from nearest regional weather station(s) - Regional stream stage/flow gage(s) - Indices of drought severity (e.g., Palmer Drought Severity Index, U.S. Drought Monitor)
+For example, biological samples should be collected during base flow, not following a runoff or scouring flow event, to ensure the sample is representative of normal conditions.

-&lt;sup>4 Total phosphorus and biological data (chlorophyllorophyll, macroinvertebrates and fish) from the most recent 5year period are used to make impairment decisions.
+4 Total phosphorus and biological data (chlorophyll-a, macroinvertebrates and fish) from the most recent 5-year period are used to make impairment decisions.
 However, if insufficient data are available from the most recent 5-year period, data collected within the past ten years may be used.